Sci-Fi (Australian TV channel)

 Sci-Fi (formerly Fox Sci-Fi) was an Australian subscription television channel which focused on airing fantasy TV series.
-The channel launched on 31 December 2019, replacing the Australian feed of Syfy after NBCUniversal International Networks decided to re-evaluate and change its network strategy in the domestic market, along with a channel shuffle for Foxtel itself.
+The channel launched on 17 December on Foxtel and 31 December 2019, replacing the Australian feed of Syfy after NBCUniversal International Networks decided to re-evaluate and change its network strategy in the domestic market, along with a channel shuffle for Foxtel itself.

 On 26 September 2023, the channel rebranded simply as Sci-Fi.

 On 29 February 2024, the channel closed along with Foxtel Movies Thriller.